Woodyintrovert/survey-meeting-system/README.md

 If you use this software in academic work, please cite:

 Inmee, S. (2026).

-Survey Meeting System (Version 1.0) [Computer software].
-Faculty of Pharmacy, Silpakorn University.
-Available at: https://github.com/USERNAME/survey-meeting-system
+Survey Meeting System (Version 1.0.0)
+[Computer software].

+Faculty of Pharmacy,
+Silpakorn University.

+DOI: 10.5281/zenodo.20833237

 ---